mr-narender/python-in-python/README.md

 For the deployed website, [Click here.](https://liamsmith3194.github.io/python-in-python/)

 Welcome to Python in Python.
 Based on the mobile game Snake.
 It was extremely popular when mobile phone had physical buttons rather than the modern touchscreens we see today.
 The aim of the game is to move the "snake" around the screen collecting the "food" and not hitting the walls or crossing through yourself.
+Everytime the food is collected the snake grows, along with your score.

 Screenshot of game here.